 With OKRs you'll set quarterly and yearly inspirational Objectives.
 Then you'll track and measure movement towards them with Key Results.
 When you finish your Key Results, you get closer to completing your objectives.

-Based on the description, it may be quite hard to see the difference between KPIs and OKRs.
-If you are using KPIs now and want to move to a OKR based goal setting, your first instinct will probably be to just use your KPIs as Objectives.
-That’s what I did, at least.
+Based on the description, it may be quite hard to see the difference between OKR vs KPI.
+If you are using KPIs now and want to move to an OKR based goal setting, your first instinct will probably be to just use your KPIs as Objectives.
+That's what I did, at least.
 It took me 4 months to understand that this is not actually the most effective tactic.

 While KPIs are measurable, Objectives are not.
 In the OKR system you measure Key Result that help you get to your inspirational Objectives.
 That makes the move from one system to another tricky as you can't just copy-paste your KPIs.